Russia's rich forego some luxuries but still back Putin

 But mostly, Russia's wealthy are staying home, while making sure they have a firm plan B in place.

-Luxury magazine director Alexei Koval said some businessmen had worked out an "evacuation plan" in case they fell out of favor.
+Luxury magazine director Alexei Koval said some businessmen had worked out an "evacuation plan" in case they fell out of favour.

 "I think that the majority of businessmen who in some way may have something to fear have, a long time ago, prepared spare airfields and put in place plans for a quick emigration or, God forbid, evacuation of their family," said Koval, operating director at CITYMAGAZINE, which offers lifestyle and investment tips to "successful people" in Russia's main cities.